-A yellow warning indicator on the dashboard is often a dangerous omen.
-Usually, when your dash light comes on, it means that something is going on under the hood… and it might not be great news.
+A yellow warning indicator on the dashboard is never a good sign.
+Usually, when your check engine light comes on, it means that something is going on under the hood that needs to be fixed right away.

 Before you start to worry, you should investigate some of the most common causes behind your check engine light, to see if it’s a simple fix: